 - Conducted workshops for Deferred Action for Childhood Arrivals (DACA) applicants

-- Worked with Hawai’i congress members to pass Comprehensive Immigration Reform (CIR) legislation in the Senate and continuing to work with House members to bring to the House floor for a vote CIR legislation with an earned pathway to citizenship for undocumented persons already in the country .
+- Worked with State of Hawai’i congress members to pass Comprehensive Immigration Reform (CIR) legislation in the Senate and we continue to work with our elected representatives to bring a vote for CIR Legislation with an earned pathway to citizenship for undocumented persons already in the country to the House floor

-- Worked with state legislature in 2014 to pass Safe Drivers Act.
-Passed Senate Transportation and International Affairs Committee and Public Safety, Intergovernmental and Military Affairs Committee.
+- Passed Senate Transportation and International Affairs Committee and Public Safety, Intergovernmental and Military Affairs Committee.
 The bill did not move out of Senate Judiciary and Labor Committee.

-- Won the creation of mandatory court supervised mediation before a bank is allowed to foreclose – the most comprehensive law protecting Hawai’i homeowners from foreclosure in the state’s history.
+- Won the creation of mandatory court-supervised mediation before a bank is allowed to foreclose – the most comprehensive law protecting Hawai’i homeowners from foreclosure in the state’s history.
+(2012)

-- Won $5 million in much needed repairs for Mayor Wright Housing – including the restoration of hot water.
-2011
+- Won five (5) million in much-needed repairs for Mayor Wright Housing – including the restoration of hot water.
+(2011)

-- Won an agreement between the State of Hawaii, Carmel Partners & Kukui Gardens Corporation, securing $82 million to ensure the long-term affordability of 800+ units at Kukui Gardens.
+- Won an agreement between the State of Hawaii, Carmel Partners & Kukui Gardens Corporation, securing eighty-two (82) million dollars to ensure the long-term affordability of eight hundred plus units at Kukui Gardens.
 Also acquired funds for Kukui Gardens from the 2009 Stimulus Package after some of the original funding was lost in the economic downturn.
-2006-2009
+(2006-2009)

-- Created a residents’ organization in the City’s affordable housing complexes, working with residents to preserve the affordability of the 2300+ units in perpetuity while creating legal avenues for residents to have a say in any transfers of ownership.
-2008-2009
+- Created a residents’ organization in the City’s affordable housing complexes, working with residents to preserve the affordability of the twenty-three hundred plus (2300+) units in perpetuity while creating legal avenues for residents to have a say in any transfers of ownership.
+(2008-2009)

-- Increased the percentage of the conveyance tax going in to the State Housing Trust Fund from 30% to 50% in 2006.
-Assisted in further increasing it to 65% in 2007.
+- Increased the percentage of the conveyance tax for the State Housing Trust Fund from thirty percent (30%) to fifty percent (50%) in 2006.
+Assisted in further increasing it to sixty-five (65%) in 2007.

-- Joined Partners in Care to increase the overall Homeless Service budget in the State of Hawaii by $10 million in 2006 and 2007.
+- Joined Partners in Care to increase the overall Homeless Service budget in the State of Hawaii by ten (10) million dollars in 2006 and 2007.

 - Changed the zoning restrictions on Ohana Units to allow larger spaces to be converted into housing for relatives in 2006.

-- Crafted a resident hiring plan in 1999 to enforce HUD Section 3 for work in connection to the Kalihi Valley Homes renovation.
+- Crafted a resident hiring plan in 1999 to enforce HUD Section 3 for work in connection with the Kalihi Valley Homes renovation.

-- Obtained the commitment of $47 million from the Housing and Community Development Corporation of Hawaii (HCDCH) in order to renovate Kalihi Valley Homes (KVH), including emergency health and safety repairs such as fixing the sewer lines.
-1997-1999
+- Obtained the commitment of forty-seven (47) million dollars from the Housing and Community Development Corporation of Hawaii (HCDCH) in order to renovate Kalihi Valley Homes (KVH), including emergency health and safety repairs such as fixing the sewer lines.
+(1997-1999)

 - Successfully fought for passage of a bill through the 2009 Legislature requiring more transparency regarding financial liabilities and legal issues from health insurers contracting with the State for Medicaid services.
 Coordinated a veto override in the process.

 - Held Health Care Summits in 2008 and 2009, bringing together major health care stakeholders to share their concerns and solutions.
-The 2008 Summit resulted in the release of $25 million to keep troubled hospitals afloat and an $8 million increase in State Medicaid funding.
+The 2008 Summit resulted in the release of $25 million to keep troubled hospitals afloat and an eight (8) million increase in State Medicaid funding.

 - Persuaded Sen. Daniel Inouye, Rep. Neil Abercrombie, and Rep. Mazie Hirono to sign on to the principles of the healthcare reform at our 2008 Accountability Assembly.